What is MarketTiming?

 Specifically, we provide our clients with ‘Buy‘ and ‘Sell‘ signals for trading exchange traded funds (ETFs) with a view to letting profits run, but cutting losses short.

 We don’t try to pick the top or bottom of a market’s cycle.
-Instead we measure the market’s long term trend and momentum to confirm when it has troughed and when it has peaked.
+Instead we measure a market’s long term trend and momentum to confirm when it has troughed and when it has peaked.
 If the market whipsaws (i.e. suddenly reverses direction after establishing a new trend) we change signal so as to limit any loss or opportunity cost.
 The overriding priority is to grow and preserve capital through ridding rallies and abandoning busts.

 MarketTiming’s trend-following approach to generating Buy and Sell signals for an Exchange Traded Fund